 - Prime Video 30-day trial: Award-winning originals and shopping perks

 - Shudder 7-day trial: Dedicated horror service with blood-curdling originals

 This was the very first issue we encountered when registering for Binge.
 A six-digit confirmation code is sent to the user by SMS after offering up their email address and mobile phone number.
 However, upon entering the confirmation code, we were faced with this error message several times:

 Despite requesting a new code, we still had the same issue.
 Unfortunately, the only solution we found was to try again with an alternative email address.
-It’s not the best solution, but this bug will likely be ironed out quick fast.
+It's not the best solution, but it should work.

 Check your internet connection and device compatibility.

 There are three potential Binge issues with roughly the same solution:

 - Media playback troubles have been detected, and